 Homemade candies and other sweet treats are popular all over the world, and they make wonderful holiday gifts.
 Generally, homemade treats are inexpensive to make, or at the least, less expensive than buying them.

-Instead of giving traditional gifts this year, consider gifting tins of maamoul semolina cookies, some mung cake, this homemade sesame brittle or pistachio brittle to the favorite people on your gift list.
+Instead of giving traditional gifts this year, consider gifting tins of halva (think of it as a sweet fudge made with tahini), maamoul semolina cookies, some mung cake, this homemade sesame seed brittle or pistachio brittle to the favorite people on your gift list.
 They'll thank you for it!

 Cuisine: Middle Eastern, European, Asian

 The world is full of deliciously sweet sesame seed treats!